slhodak/Islanders/README.md

 # Islanders

+## Race against scarcity

-Economic trading game inspired by the ancient Mediterranean.
+This economic trading game is inspired by the ancient Mediterranean.

-Player can build groves and mines on islands to produce copper and olive oil, and sell both for gold.
+The player can build groves and mines on islands to produce copper and olive oil, and sell both for gold.

+## Supply & Demand

 Price is inversely proportional to an island's scarcity rating for a given product.
+Scarcity ratings are hidden to the player but are determined by a number of factors.

 Scarcity is determined by the population of an island and its productive capacity for the product.

 Islands each have a maximum number of possible groves and mines based on their lushness and rockiness.

 Over time, islanders build their own groves and mines, causing scarcity for all products decrease.

 When all islands have maximized production and minimized scarcity for all products, the game is over.

-Player's location: maroon; Selected Island: green; Exporting Island: turquoise; Importing Island: orange.
+## Understanding the Map

+There are four designations for islands:

+Player's location: maroon
+Selected Island: green
+Exporting Island: turquoise
+Importing Island: orange

-(These all begin as the same island and Player's location (maroon) takes precedence.)
+These all begin as the same island and Player's location takes precedence.

+## Buy Facilities, Sell Goods

 Player begins on a random island, and can travel between islands.
 Player can build production facilities of either type on the island they currently occupy, and can build